logologo

 6. Tangible personal property (e.g., vehicles, jewelry, art, collectibles)

-The key is to work closely with your attorney and financial institutions to ensure that the ownership of each asset is properly transferred to your revocable living trust.
+The key is to work closely with your florida probate administration attorney and financial institutions to ensure that the ownership of each asset is properly transferred to your revocable living trust.

 Common Mistakes to Avoid When Funding Your Revocable Living Trust